GuildOfWeavers/distaff/src/stark/README.md

 A couple of things to note:
 1. The degree of trace polynomials is one less than trace length, or *deg(T<sub>i</sub>(x)) = |D<sub>trace</sub>| - 1*.
-2. This step alone takes up almost 45% of proof generation time (in single-threaded execution).
+2. This is the most computationally intensive part of proof generation.
+Depending on the `extension_factor` used, it can take up between 40% to 65% of proof generation time (assuming single-threaded execution).

 ### 2. Build trace Merkle tree